-This week Apple began rolling out iOS 14.5 beta.
+This week Apple finally released iOS 14.5.
 The biggest change is the ability to unlock your phone while wearing a face mask.
 This is how to actually do that.

 While this feature was previously available in the dev and public betas, it’s now official.
 But that doesn’t mean everyone will be able to do it.

 Unfortunately, this functionality is restricted to people who have an Apple Watch paired to their iPhone.
 This is because the system actually uses the watch to do the unlocking.